Dayson9/queflowjs/README.md

 # QueFlowJS
-A mini version of React
+A minified version of React.😁